Aeroprakt A-22 Foxbat: Military usage

 Faced with a lack of long-range precision weapon systems and restrictions on the use of Western-supplied cruise missiles, Ukraine began developing loitering munitions to strike strategic targets located deep inside Russian territory.
 Initially the Ukrainian Armed Forces made use of converted fixed-wing aircraft procured from the civilian market, such as the A-22.
 Although the UAF has managed to produce purpose-build systems, unmanned conversions of the A-22 still remain in use.

 Fabian Hoffman, research fellow at the University of Oslo describes these conversions as a "rather complex weapon system," fitted with explosives and a guidance system; and it also flies at a relatively low altitude, making difficult for enemy radars to track.
 They were used against a drone factory in the Republic of Tatarstan in April 2024, while another was reportedly used against an oil refinery in the Republic of Bashkortostan in May 2024.
-In 6 November 2024, another A-22 loitering munition was reportedly used on a strike against a naval base in Dagestan.
+On 6 November 2024, another A-22 loitering munition was reportedly used on a strike against a naval base in Dagestan.

 At least one has been used in the drone hunting role targeting small fixed wing drones with a passenger armed with a Malyuk rifle.